Browsed by

 Young Tree Swallows in the Morning Light, Summer Lake, 2017

-I woke up early the next morning unusually rested.
-I could hear the chatter of calls and melodic tunes coming from outside and I couldn’t stay put.
-Soundlessly I left the cabin and slipped outdoors to greet the birds.
+The next morningI could hear the chatter of calls and melodic tunes coming from outside and I couldn’t stay put.
+Soundlessly, so as not to wake up my husband, I left the cabin and slipped outdoors to greet the birds.
 I watched California Quail running around, I was dive-bombed multiple times by an aggressive Tree Swallow, and I carefully scanned the Red-winged Blackbirds for signs of a Tricolored Blackbird.
 I relaxed at the pond near the cabin and was thankful that we didn’t fall into it the night before.

 All and all, this was a worthwhile stop.
 The nearby auto tour produced lifers, including Yellow-headed Blackbirds and Franklin Gulls.
-I would recommend coming here at least once for the birds; just be sure to arrive in the day or turn off your porch light.
+I would recommend coming here at least once for the birds.
+Just be sure to arrive in the day or turn off your porch light.

 Yellow-Headed Blackbird